bansalshivam/Test_Images/TestPlan.md

 ## Introduction
 ---
 While preparing a test Plan multiple aspects can be considered.
-This test plan is preapred considering general & mobile application specific aspects which are further combined in two major aspect for an application.
+This test plan is prepared considering general & mobile application specific aspects which are further combined in two major aspect for an application.

 1. General Aspects

-    * Features.
+    * Features
-    * UI / Usability scenarios.
+    * UI / Usability scenarios
-    * Install / Upgrade.
+    * Install / Upgrade
     * Performance
     * Security
     * System Interaction